 The Student Experience

-Hofstra’s Jewish Studies and majors have a wide array of opportunities for employment after graduation.
-Many alumni from our School of Government, Public Policy & International Affairs – of which Jewish Studies is a part – opt to pursue graduate degrees at top educational institutions
+Hofstra’s Jewish studies and majors have a wide array of opportunities for employment after graduation.
+Many alumni from our Kalikow School of Government, Public Policy & International Affairs – of which Jewish studies is a part – opt to pursue graduate degrees at top educational institutions.

 Department of Religion